What's the best way to train/prepare?

 Full Trekkers: minimum 2300 calories of food

 This ensures that you can be self sufficient in terms of nourishment for the duration of the trek.
 Different foods work for different people, but consider that you must carry it with you, so be mindful of weight and the ease at which you can eat the food while walking. i.e. A granola bar is easier to eat than cereal.
 Get peel-top tuna v.s one that requires a can-opener.
-Does your food require a spoon? make sure you have that packed too.
+Does your food require a spoon?
+If so, make sure you have that packed too.
 It's going to be cold, so a sandwich will probably be just fine sitting in your pack for several hours.
 If it's exceptionally cold the food in your pack may freeze.
 Tuck a granola bar or whatnot into an interior pocket of your coat about an hour before you plan to eat it, so it thaws.

 My general rule of thumb for food is to pack calorie-dense nutritious foods that are as light in weight as possible, and take up as little space as possible in my bag.
 I find that sugary foods make my mouth raw over time, and things that are too salty give me heartburn.
 I usually just pop an electrolyte capsule into my mouth once in a while to make sure I'm topped up.